habouche/ml_microservice_in_kubernetes/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+Given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+This project is about operationalizing a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+### Steps to build and test the project

+The files in this project are :

-* Improve the log statements in the source code for this application
+* .crcleci/config.yml : CI configuration file used in circleci for auromatic source code integration
-* Configure Kubernetes and create a Kubernetes cluster
+* model_data : data used to train the prediction model
+* app.py : the flask application that serve the prediction
+* Dockerfile : Used to build a docker image for this project
-* Deploy a container using Kubernetes and make a prediction
+* make_prediction.sh : posts the features to the flask API to make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----
+* Makefile : steps to setup the project(includes setting up a python venv, intalling dependencies and linting source code)
+* run_docker.sh : builds project's docker image and runs it in a container
+* upload_docker.sh: tags and uploads the created image to a docker hub registry
+* run_kubernetes.sh : deploys the image into a local kubernetes cluster (use minikube and kubectl)

 ## Setup the Environment